 The Council sponsors a defined contribution retirement plan under Section 403(b) of the Internal Revenue Code.
 Benefits are based solely on the amounts of plan contributions and related earnings, if any.
-Employer contributions to the plan for the eighteen month period ended December 31, 2015 were \$84,834.
+Employer contributions to the plan for the year ended December 31, 2016 were \$68,555.